 Good study habits don’t come naturally to grade-schoolers.
-But as your child starts getting more homework, she’ll need to learn them.
-Here are tips for helping your child develop the best study habits for her.
+But as kids start getting more homework, they’ll need to pick some up.
+Here are tips for helping your child develop strong, effective study habits.

-1. Help learn to identify distractions.
+1. Help your child learn to identify distractions.

-Kids with learning and thinking differences can be easily distracted while they’re trying to study.
+trouble with focus.
 At home, hearing siblings play might make it hard to concentrate.
 At their afterschool program, having friends around might make it tempting to goof off.

-Help your child learn to survey her study area to identify things that might get in the way of studying.
-Then she can work to lessen those distractions.
-She might wear headphones, for instance, or find a quieter place to study.
+Establish a study area with your child.
+Then together, survey the space to identify things that might get in the way of studying.
+You and your child can work together to lessen those distractions.
+Your child might wear headphones, for instance, or find a quieter place to study.

-4. Work with weaknesses.
+4. Work with your child’s weaknesses.

-5. Start making personalized checklists.
+5. Start making checklists with your child.

 Learning how to prioritize is an essential skill for studying.
 Keeping an eye on due dates is helpful, but it might not be the only way for your child to prioritize homework.